MSc Political Communications & Public Affairs

 Course programme

-• Contemporary Issues in Political Communication (20 credits): The aim of this module is to enable students to develop a sound understanding of political communication understood as a range of professional and institutional communication practices operating in contemporary democratic systems of government.
+• Contemporary Issues in Political Communication (20 credits): The aim of this module is to enable you to develop a sound understanding of political communication understood as a range of professional and institutional communication practices operating in contemporary democratic systems of government.

-• Public Affairs (20 credits): The aim of this module is to enable students to: develop knowledge of public affairs as a strategic organizational function focused on political environment; develop a sound conceptual framework for professional public affairs practice, combining fields of policy analysis and communication (with special attention to aspects of political communication)
+• Public Affairs (20 credits): The aim of this module is to enable you to: develop knowledge of public affairs as a strategic organizational function focused on political environment; develop a sound conceptual framework for professional public affairs practice, combining fields of policy analysis and communication (with special attention to aspects of political communication); develop a number of strategic planning and public affairs competencies (research and problem definition, argumentation, campaign planning); and to reflect on public affairs as a professional practice (ethics and regulation).

-• Research Methods (20 credits): The module aims to provide students with a deep understanding of the way that research is designed, conducted, and communicated and to use this to develop a viable proposal for future research.
+• Research Methods (20 credits): The module aims to provide you with a deep understanding of the way that research is designed, conducted, and communicated and to use this to develop a viable proposal for future research.

 To then obtain a PgDip, you will select three further 20 credit options, which may include one of the following popular choices:

-• Industry-based Learning and Professional Development (20 credits): The module aims to provide students with a deep understanding of the way that research is designed, conducted, and communicated and to use this to develop a viable proposal for future research.
+• Industry-based Learning and Professional Development (20 credits): The module aims to provide you with a deep understanding of the way that research is designed, conducted, and communicated and to use this to develop a viable proposal for future research.
 It includes a placement.

 • Strategic Communication and Digital Practice (20 credits): This modules aims to develop: a critical understanding of the role of strategic communication within wider contexts including business and organisations, agencies, campaign groups and NGOs; a critical understanding of ethics, social responsibility and social justice and how strategic communication can impact on society; and the ability to apply theory to create creative PR campaigns including a range of communication activities and digital tactics.